February 25, 1944 – April 5, 2021

 Soft Angel (Harder Ghost) May 5, 2021

-• For photos of the last eight years of our life together in New Mexico (posted chronologically, newest at the top), see my SmugMug gallery.
+• For photos of the last eight years of our life together in New Mexico, see my SmugMug gallery.

 • Washington College President Wayne B. Powell’s letter to WC alumni is especially gracious and provides an excellent account of her academic career.